-- 'Contrary to education for domestication, education for liberation, utopian, prophetic and hopeful, is an act of knowing and a means of action for transforming the reality which is to be known....
-While in education for domestication one cannot speak of a knowable object but only of knowledge which is complete, which the educator possesses and transfers to the educatee, in education for liberation there is no complete knowledge possessed by the educator, but a knowable object which mediates educator and educatee as subjects in the knowing process....
-While in the domesticating practice the educator is always the educator of the educatee, in the liberating practice the educator must "die" as exclusive educator of the educate in order to be "born" again as educatee of the educator in order to be "born" again as educator of the educator.
+1. &#x27;Contrary to education for domestication, education for liberation, utopian, prophetic and hopeful, is an act of knowing and a means of action for transforming the reality which is to be known. . . .
+While in education for domestication one cannot speak of a knowable object but only of knowledge which is complete, which the educator possesses and transfers to the educatee, in education for liberation there is no complete knowledge possessed by the educator, but a knowable object which mediates educator and educatee as subjects in the knowing process. . . .
+While in the domesticating practice the educator is always the educator of the educatee, in the liberating practice the educator must "die" as exclusive educator of the educatee in order to be "born" again as educatee of the educatee.
+At the same time, he must propose to the educatee that he "die" as exclusive educatee of the educator in order to be "born" again as educator of the educator.
 This is a continual passage back and forth, a humble, creative movement, which both have to make' (Paulo Freire, Unusual Ideas about Education, p.
-7 Paris, Unesco, 1971, document of the International Commission on the Development of Education, Opinions Series, 36). - The term 'conscientization' comes from the Brazilian, conscientização, which corresponds to 'learning to perceive social) political and economic contradictions, and to take action against the oppressive elements of reality' (Paulo Freire, Pedagogy of the Oppressed, p.
-19, translator's note, New York, N.Y., Herder & Herder, 19,0).
+7, Paris, Unesco, 1971, document of the International Commission on the Development of Education, Opinions Series, 36).

+2. The term 'conscientization' comes from the Brazilian, conscientização, which corresponds to 'learning to perceive social, political and economic contradictions, and to take action against the oppressive elements of reality' (Paulo Freire, Pedagogy of the Oppressed, p.
+19, translator's note, New York, N.Y., Herder & Herder, 1970).